eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/less-than.md

 # #{page.title}

-The non-associating, binary `<` operator is used to test whether its left-hand operand is *less than* its right-hand operand.
+The non-associating, binary infix `<` operator is used to test whether its left-hand operand is *less than* its right-hand operand.

 ## Usage